platosha/okta-vaadin-fusion-spring-boot-example/README.md

 ### Back end

-**`pom.xml`** Vaadin Spring Boot starter with the following added dependencies:
+**`pom.xml`** Hilla Spring Boot starter with the following added dependencies:

 - okta-spring-boot-starter
 - lombok

-**`SecurityConfiguration.java`** Enables Spring Security and lets Vaadin endpoints handle the authorization.
+**`SecurityConfiguration.java`** Enables Spring Security and lets Hilla endpoints handle the authorization.

-**`PeopleEndpoint.java`** is a Vaadin endpoint that exposes a REST endpoint and generates TS interfaces for accessing it in a type-safe manner.
+**`PeopleEndpoint.java`** is a Hilla endpoint that exposes a REST endpoint and generates TS interfaces for accessing it in a type-safe manner.
-**Note:** Vaadin endpoints require authentication by default unless you opt-out by adding a `@AnonymousAllowed` annotation to the class or metod.
+**Note:** Hilla endpoints require authentication by default unless you opt-out by adding a `@AnonymousAllowed` annotation to the class or metod.

 ### Front end